salvare736/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Ans) The "useRouteMatch" hook is used when you want to obtain more information regarding the "Route"s used while implementing "React Router" in your app.
+Specifically, it allows you to see the app's current path and url, among other things.

 1. How would you explain form validation to someone who has never programmed before?

+Ans) Validation is basically a way to ensure that a user's inputs meet certain requirements (by checking the "schema").
+A developer can then use these validation results to add more functionality to their app in a variety of ways.

 1. In 1-2 sentences, define end to end testing.

+Ans) End to end testing is the process of using software (such as "cypress") to simulate a user's experience from start to finish interacting with your app.

 ## Instructions